Consensys/mythril/tests/testdata/outputs_expected/metacoin.sol.markdown

 ### Description
 A possible integer overflow exists in the function sendToken(address,uint256).
- Addition will result in a lower value.
+ Addition may result in a lower value.

 In *<TESTDATA>/inputs/metacoin.sol:12*